ishitadubey/Contact-Book-Application-in-Java/README.md

 4. Update a contact
 5. View all the contacts.

-1. The user can insert contacts which will be sorted automatically.
-2. The sorting technique used is Bubble sort.

 The contacts (with their details) are linked by doubly linked list.
+The user can insert contacts which will be sorted automatically with respect to their names.
+Sorting is done by Bubble Sort technique.
+The sorting technique used is Bubble sort.